-Paperwork When Selling a Car in New YorkCompare Car Insurance Rates in 3 Easy Steps
+Paperwork When Selling a Car in New YorkCompare Car Insurance Rates in 3 Steps

-When it's time to part ways with your vehicle, you can have a dealer sell it, trade it in for another car (either to a dealer or a private party), or simply sell it to a private party.
+When the time comes to part ways with your vehicle, you can have a dealer sell it, trade it in for another car (either to a dealer or a private party), or simply sell it to a private party.

-If you sell it to a private individual, provide the following documents to the new owner:
+If you sell your vehicle to a private individual, provide the following documents to the new owner:

 - The original document from the lienholder that proves the lien is satisfied, if applicable.

-Take the license plates off the car and remove the registration sticker from the windshield so you're not held liable for any parking or traffic tickets the new owner gets.
+Remove the license plates, and the registration sticker from the windshield so you're not held liable for any parking or traffic tickets the new owner receives.

-The new owner is responsible for getting a new title, a new registration, and new plates at the DMV.
-You are responsible for surrendering your plates to the DMV or transferring them to another vehicle before your insurance lapses, otherwise the DMV may suspend your driver license.
+The new owner is responsible for getting a new title, a new registration, and new plates at a NY DMV office.
+You are responsible for surrendering your plates to the DMV or transferring them to another vehicle before your insurance lapses.
+Otherwise, the DMV may suspend your driver license.

-You cannot complete a transaction without a title if the car is from 1973 or newer.
-The seller is responsible for providing this document.
-Apply for a new title.
+You may complete a transaction without a NY vehicle title if the car is from 1972 or older.
+Otherwise, the seller is responsible for providing this document.
+He or she will need to apply for a new title.

 If you require more help, call the Title Services Bureau at (518) 486-4714.

-If you are selling a car built before 1973 and have misplaced the transferable registration, you can apply for a duplicate.
+If you are selling a vehicle but misplaced the transferable registration, you can apply for a duplicate.

-Remove the vehicle's plates and registration sticker.
+After the sale, remove the vehicle's plates and registration sticker.
 You can destroy the registration sticker, but you must surrender the plates.
-If you opt to do this in person, you must visit your local DMV office and pay a $1 fee.
+If you opt to do this in person, you must visit your local NY DMV office and pay a $1 processing fee.
 Be sure you receive an FS-6T receipt.

-Or, you can avoid the $1 fee by surrendering the plates by mail.
+Or, you can avoid the processing fee by surrendering the plates by mail.
 Send to: